stribor/rdfind/README.md

 a, a1 and a2 got collapsed into a single entry. b, b1 and b2 got collapased into a single entry.
 So rdfind is left with a and b (depending on which of them is received first by the * expansion).
 It replaces b with a hardlink to a. b1 and b2 are untouched.

 If one runs rdfind repeatedly, the issue is resolved, one file being corrected every run.

+### Caveats / Features on `-makeclones`

+On OS X (maybe other BSDs) -makeclones will use crate copy on write copies if filesystem support functionality.
+This might be preferred than creating hard or soft links.

+Here is relevant `man 2 clonefile` part:

+     The clonefile() function causes the named file src to be cloned to the named file dst.
+The cloned file dst shares its data blocks with the src file but has its own copy of attributes, extended attributes and ACL's which are identical to those of the named file src with the exceptions listed below

+     1.   ownership information is set as it would be if dst was created by openat(2) or mkdirat(2) or symlinkat(2) if the current user does not have privileges to change ownership.
+If the optional flag CLONE_NOOWNERCOPY is passed, the ownership information is the same as if the the current user does not have privileges to change owner- ship

+     2.   setuid and setgid bits are turned off in the mode bits for regular files.

+     Subsequent writes to either the original or cloned file are private to the file being modified (copy-on-write).
+The named file dst must not exist for the call to be successful.
+Since the clonefile() system call might not allocate new storage for data blocks, it is possible for a sub- sequent overwrite of an existing data block to return ENOSPC.

+     The clonefile(), clonefileat() and fclonefileat() function calls appeared in OS X version 10.12

+Since there is no way to check if file is already clone of another one running rdfind -makeclones for second time will find same files duplicates even though they don't take more disk space.